The Industrial Pioneer

-Some of the regular features of the Industrial Pioneer were a section called “The Question Box,” where readers wrote in to have their questions answered, a humor section called “Wobbles,” a poetry section, numerous cartoons, and a page advertising subscriptions to the magazine.
+Some of the regular features of the Industrial Pioneer were a section called "The Question Box," where readers wrote in to have their questions answered, a humor section called "Wobbles," a poetry section, numerous cartoons, and a page advertising subscriptions to the magazine.
 In 1923, for example, one could order an annual subscription to the Industrial Pioneer, and receive a book such as Karl Marx's Capital, Volume I along with the subscription, for a total of $3.25.
 Prominent IWW cartoonists such as Maurice Becker and Dust were regularly featured in the magazine.
 A good deal of space was often devoted to fiction and poetry.
-As the initial announcement in the Industrial Pioneer’s first issue makes clear, the magazine dedicated itself not just to addressing labor and economic issues, but to providing a forum for “proletarian art.”
+As the initial announcement in the Industrial Pioneers first issue makes clear, the magazine dedicated itself not just to addressing labor and economic issues, but to providing a forum for "proletarian art."

 The topic of Communism was clearly important for the IWW.
 The first, pro-Communist editor of the Industrial Pioneer published articles by Communists like Solomon Lozovsky and Karl Radek, but was not simply preaching Bolshevism.
 While he is uncritical of Communist tactics in Russia, he makes clear that purely economic action is called for in the United States.
-A later editor, writing an editorial on the death of Lenin in 1924, provides a typical Wobblie assessment: he praises Lenin’s idealism, but notes that Lenin could not save the top-heavy “workers’ dictatorship,” which rested on the misconception that “all power resides in the state.”
+A later editor, writing an editorial on the death of Lenin in 1924, provides a typical Wobblie assessment: he praises Lenin's idealism, but notes that Lenin could not save the top-heavy "workers' dictatorship," which rested on the misconception that "all power resides in the state."

-Other topics treated in the Industrial Pioneer include relations between the sexes (Jennie Wilson, "Modern Romance," May, 1923 issue), evolutionary theory (J. Howard Moore, “Savage Survivals in Higher Peoples,” June, 1923 issue), immigration (“Some Anti-Immigration Fallacies,” October, 1923 issue), and race relations (“The Negro—A Subject Race,” April, 1924 issue).
-The Industrial Pioneer published some noteworthy figures in American labor history, including Eugene V. Debs, Bartolomeo Vanzetti, Ricardo Flores Magon, and Upton Sinclair.
+Other topics treated in the Industrial Pioneer include relations between the sexes (Jennie Wilson, "Modern Romance," May, 1923 issue), evolutionary theory (J. Howard Moore, "Savage Survivals in Higher Peoples," June, 1923 issue), immigration ("Some Anti-Immigration Fallacies," October, 1923 issue), and race relations ("The Negro—A Subject Race," April, 1924 issue).
+The Industrial Pioneer published some noteworthy figures in American labor history, including Eugene V. Debs,Debs, Eugene.
+"May Day and the Working Class," Industrial Pioneer, Series 2, Vol. 3, No. 1, May, 1925.
+Bartolomeo Vanzetti, Ricardo Flores Magon, and Upton Sinclair.

 Upton Sinclair, for example, was involved with the free speech fight that grew out of a strike in San Pedro in 1923, and the August, 1923 issue of the Industrial Pioneer covers these events.
-Due to Sinclair’s advocacy for free speech, the editor of the Industrial Pioneer wrote to Sinclair, and Sinclair wrote an article on "Civil Liberties in Los Angeles," which criticized arrests for "criminal syndicalism."
-In addition, “The national office of the IWW began to give space in the Industrial Pioneer to reviews of Sinclair’s literary efforts and sought to enlist him as a California speaker in its campaign for amnesty for political prisoners.”
+Due to Sinclair's advocacy for free speech, the editor of the Industrial Pioneer wrote to Sinclair, and Sinclair wrote an article on "Civil Liberties in Los Angeles," which criticized arrests for "criminal syndicalism."
+In addition, "The national office of the IWW began to give space in the Industrial Pioneer to reviews of Sinclair's literary efforts and sought to enlist him as a California speaker in its campaign for amnesty for political prisoners."